 - Attractions: ~RM 55 – RM 120/person

 Alright, above is my Kuala Lumpur travel blog sharing things to do in Kuala Lumpur, where to stay? how to get around? and travel expenses.
-Do you have any other tips for travellers in Kuala Lumpur?
+Do you have any other tips for travelers in Kuala Lumpur?
 Share your tips below.